Andrew Dehan7-minute read

 You’ll also want to take a good, honest look at what will sell.
 While your Beanie Baby collection is quite valuable in your eyes, other people may pass on them.
 Same goes for old items like VHS tapes or ceramic knick-knacks.

-The best time to host one is early spring because shoppers are excited to break out of their winter hibernation and browse for bargains in the sun.
+If you’re wondering how to do a garage sale the right way, pay close attention to the advice in this section.
+The best time to host a garage sale is early spring, because shoppers are excited to break out of their winter hibernation and browse for bargains in the sun.